Skip to content

 Indemnification

-1. The Other Party indemnifies Digitalique to the extent permitted by law with regard to liability towards one or more third parties arising from and/or related to the performance of the Agreement, regardless of whether the damage was caused or inflicted by Digitalique or by its auxiliary person(s), auxiliary matters, or performed Assignment.
+1. The Counterparty shall indemnify Digitalique, to the extent permitted by law, against liability towards one or more third parties arising from and/or related to the execution of the Agreement, irrespective of whether the damage was caused or inflicted by Digitalique or by its auxiliary persons, auxiliary resources, or the executed Assignment.

-2. In addition, the Other Party indemnifies Digitalique, to the extent permitted by law, against all claims from third parties in connection with any infringement of the intellectual property rights of these third parties.
+2. Additionally, the Counterparty indemnifies Digitalique, to the extent permitted by law, against all third-party claims related to any infringement of their intellectual property rights.

-3. The Other Party is always obliged to make every effort to limit the damage.
+3. The Counterparty is always obliged to make every effort to mitigate damages.

-1. All intellectual property rights to all products, materials, analyses, designs, software, documentation, advice, reports, quotations, (electronic) information, and preparatory material developed or made available in the context of the performance of the Agreement (collectively referred to as the "IP Material") are vested exclusively in Digitalique or its licensors.
+1. All intellectual property rights to all products, materials, analyses, designs, software, documentation, advice, reports, quotations, (electronic) information, as well as preparatory material thereof (collectively the 'IP Material'), developed or made available in the context of the execution of the Agreement, shall exclusively vest in Digitalique or its licensors.

-2. The Other Party shall only acquire any rights and powers with regard to the IP Material that arise from the Agreement and/or that are expressly granted in writing.
+2. The Counterparty shall only acquire any rights and powers regarding the IP Material that arise from the Agreement and/or are explicitly granted in writing.

-3. The Other Party is not permitted to transfer any rights or powers obtained with regard to the IP Material to third parties without the prior written consent of Digitalique.
+3. The Counterparty is not permitted to transfer any acquired right or authority pertaining to the IP Material to third parties without the prior written consent of Digitalique.

-4. The Other Party is not permitted to remove or change any indication of intellectual property rights such as copyrights, trademark rights, or trade names from the IP Material.
+4. The Counterparty is not permitted to remove or alter any indication of intellectual property rights, such as copyrights, trademark rights, or trade names, from the IP Material.

-5. Any exploitation, reproduction, use, or disclosure by the Other Party of the IP Material that falls outside the scope of the Agreement or the rights and powers granted shall be considered a violation of Digitalique's intellectual property rights.
+5. Any exploitation, reproduction, use, or disclosure by the Counterparty of the Intellectual Property Material beyond the scope of the Agreement or granted rights and authorizations shall constitute an infringement of Digitalique's intellectual property rights.

-6. There will be no infringement of intellectual property rights if the Other Party has received explicit written permission from Digitalique for the exploitation, reproduction, use, or disclosure of the IP Material that falls outside the scope of the Agreement or the rights and powers granted.
+6. There will be no infringement of intellectual property rights if the Counterparty has received explicit written consent from Digitalique for the exploitation, reproduction, use, or disclosure of the IP Material that falls outside the scope of the Agreement or granted rights and powers.

-7. All IE Material developed by Digitalique for the performance of the Agreement may be used by Digitalique for its own promotional purposes, unless otherwise agreed with the Other Party.
+7. All Intellectual Property (IP) Material developed by Digitalique for the execution of the Agreement may be used by Digitalique for its own promotional purposes, unless otherwise agreed with the Counterparty.

 Privacy

-1. Digitalique respects the privacy of the Other Party.
-Digitalique handles and processes all personal data provided to it in accordance with applicable legislation, in particular the General Data Protection Regulation.
-The Other Party agrees to this processing.
-Digitalique takes appropriate security measures to protect the personal data of the Other Party.
+1. Digitalique respects the privacy of the Counterparty.
+Digitalique processes all personal data provided to it in accordance with applicable legislation, particularly the General Data Protection Regulation.
+The Counterparty consents to this processing.
+To protect the Counterparty's personal data, Digitalique implements appropriate security measures.

-2. Digitalique uses the personal data of the Other Party exclusively in the context of the execution of the Agreement or the handling of a complaint.
+2. Digitalique uses the Counterparty's personal data exclusively for the purpose of executing the Agreement or processing a complaint.

 3. For more information about privacy, please refer to the privacy page on the Digitalique website.